 As an iPhone enthusiast, it's common to store different photos, videos, music, audio, documents, and applications on your device.
 However, with time, you may start witnessing the iPhone stuck on Apple logo storage full issue.
 This implies that you won't carry out any operation on your device but instead have the screen only display the Apple logo.

 How can you solve such a problem?
-This article will discuss the five possible fixes to this issue.
+This article will discuss the six possible fixes to this issue.
 Keep reading to know them.

 It shouldn't worry you much when your iPhone gets stuck on the Apple logo due to full storage since several solutions exist.
-In this section, we'll discuss five ways to fix the issue.
+In this section, we'll discuss six ways to fix the issue.

 Read on to know which solution will work best for your iPhone!